Tax Problems Don't Solve Themselves

 Rex Halverson founded his State and Local Tax firm in 2005.

-He specializes in tax controversies (Audits and Appeals) and tax credits but his expertise includes income, sales and use, property, payroll, fuel and business license tax matters.
+He specializes in tax controversies (Audits and Appeals) and tax credits and his breadth of experience includes income, sales and use, property, payroll, fuel and business license tax matters.

 Prior to starting up his firm, Rex worked for KPMG (one of the Big 4 Accounting Firms) where he was a Director and Practice Leader for Controversy and Consulting – Western Region in the State and Local Tax Practice.